jrife/ptarmigan/docs/ARCHITECTURE.md

 * "High-Availability" - The minority half of a partition would never have "availability" in the academic sense.
 We mean to handle one or more crash-stop failures without an outside observer seeing the system as unavailable
 * Controller + Model
+* Easy to rollback failed cluster changes, easy to disagnose problems with cluster changes, easy to diagnose problems with cluster health

 ## Nodes
 Master nodes